lavinbrenna/my-first-webpage/README.md

 ## Setup/Installation Requirements

 * _Visit the live site at: https://k9w.github.io/my-first-webpage_
-* _Or clone the repo and open the home page in browser._
+* _Or clone the repo and open the home page in a browser._

 ## Known Bugs